When it comes to personal productivity, neglecting self-care is one of the most costly mistakes you can make.

-Self-care includes activities that promote your physical, mental, and emotional well-being as well as anything that refuels you, makes you feel positive, awakens your senses (touch, smell, hear, see, taste), and increases the overall quality of your life.
+On top of having basic hygiene or adopting a beauty regimen, self-care also includes activities that promote your physical, mental, and emotional well-being as well as anything that refuels you, makes you feel positive, increases your self-confidence, awakens your senses (touch, smell, hear, see, taste), and increases the overall quality of your life.

 To be your most productive self, continue reading for 15 self-care habits worth prioritizing.